DhamiHS/github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am working as a postdoctoral researcher at Purdue University in West Lafayette, USA.
-Previously, I spent a brief stint as a postdoctoral researcher in the Department of Materials Engineering at IISc, Bengaluru, following the completion of my PhD in Mechanical Engineering.
+I am currenlty working as a postdoctoral researcher at Purdue University, West Lafayette, USA.
+Before this, I spent a brief stint as a research associate (RA-I) in the Department of Materials Engineering at IISc, Bangalore.
 Additionally, I had the opportunity to work as a visiting project staff member at the Liquid Propulsion Systems Centre (LPSC), ISRO.

-My research interests lie at the convergence of materials science and mechanical engineering.
+My research interests lie at the convergence of mechanical engineering and materials science.
 This fascination stems from the multidisciplinary training I've received throughout my academic journey.
 As a graduate in mechanical engineering, I became entranced by the principles governing machines, manufacturing processes, and materials.
 This curiosity propelled me to further my studies and delve deeper into comprehending the underlying physics.

 I firmly believe that addressing many of the questions I seek to explore necessitates an interdisciplinary approach.
 Throughout my research endeavors, I've drawn motivation from both technical challenges and the fundamental aspects of the field.
 I expect that these dual sources of inspiration will continue to propel my work forward.
-Please visit the [Research] to see the detailed overview of my research highlights, encompassing both ongoing projects and those I aspire to pursue.
+Please visit the [Research] section to see the detailed overview of my research highlights, encompassing both ongoing projects and those I aspire to pursue.

 Please refer to my CV for further details.